lmart1999/lmart1999/README.md

 - 👋 Hi, I’m @lmart1999
-- 👀 I’m interested in developing my knowledge of C++, Java, and SQL as well as tying them together
+- 👀 I’m interested in developing my knowledge of C++, Java, Python, and SQL as well as tying them together
-- 🌱 I’m currently learning C++ and SQL as well as back in development
+- 🌱 I’m currently learning C++ and Python as well as back end development
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me My email is -ljmartin1@radford.edu